Things To Do In Shibuya

 Bunkamura

 Bunkamura, Shibuya is an iconic arts and culture center that hosts a variety of exhibitions, performances, and events.
-Its prime location means that it receives over 5 million visitors each year from locals to foreign tourists.
+Its prime location means that it receives over 5 million visitors each year from locals to foreign travelers.

 It has 11 cinemas showing both domestic & international films; it also showcases some of Japan’s best modern art pieces in its gallery spaces as well as hosting many popular cultural festivals throughout the year such as the Tokyo Jazz Festival or Tokaido Music Festivals.
 Last but not least Bunkamura houses one of the largest theatres in all of Asia – The Orchard Hall – making this destination truly unique!